Anson Henry

 At the 2003 Pan American Games he won the bronze medal in the 100 metres, as the original winner Mickey Grimes was stripped of the gold medal after testing positive for ephedrine.
-At the 2006 Commonwealth Games he finished sixth in the 100 metres and won a bronze medal in the 4 x 100 metres relay.
-He won a relay silver medal at the 2007 Pan American Games and also finished 7th in the 100m.
+At the 2006 Commonwealth Games he finished sixth in the 100 metres and won a bronze medal in the 4 × 100 metres relay.
+He won a relay silver medal at the 2007 Pan American Games and also finished 7th in the 100 m.

-Later on in 2007 Henry would have an impressive 10th-place finish overall in the 100m dash at the 2007 World Championships in Osaka, Japan.
-This was the best finish by a Canadian sprinter at any major championships in the 100m since Bruny Surin won bronze at the 1999 World Championships in Seville, Spain.
+Later on in 2007 Henry would have an impressive 10th-place finish overall in the 100 m dash at the 2007 World Championships in Osaka, Japan.
+This was the best finish by a Canadian sprinter at any major championships in the 100 m since Bruny Surin won bronze at the 1999 World Championships in Seville, Spain.

 He also competed at the 2008 Olympic Games without reaching the final.
 In Beijing he competed at the 100 metres sprint and placed 4th in his heat behind Francis Obikwelu, Obinna Metu and Walter Dix.
-He improved his time to 10.33 in the quarter finals, but failed to qualify to the semi finals as he finished only in seventh place.
-Together with Hank Palmer, Pierre Browne and Jared Connaughton he also competed at the 4x100 metres relay.
+He improved his time to 10.33 in the quarter-finals, but failed to qualify to the semi-finals as he finished only in seventh place.
+Together with Hank Palmer, Pierre Browne and Jared Connaughton he also competed at the 4 × 100 metres relay.
 In their qualification heat they placed second behind Jamaica, but in front of Germany and China.
 Their time of 38.77 was the fourth out of sixteen participating nations in the first round and they qualified for the final.
 There they sprinted to a time of 38.66 seconds, which was the sixth time.

 Henry is now a commentator for CBC Sports.

 Early years

 Anson Henry attended Dunbarton High School.
 Mainly a basketball player through the majority of his high school years, Henry gave track and field a try in his senior year.
-He was successful in becoming an OFSAA 100m Bronze Medalist, and later became the Canadian National Junior Champion in the 100m dash.
-He had a personal best in high school of 10.40s.
+He was successful in becoming an OFSAA 100 m Bronze Medalist, and later became the Canadian National Junior Champion in the 100 m dash.
+He had a personal best in high school of 10.40 s.
 Later he was 1 of 9 junior athletes selected from Canada to compete at the IAAF World Junior Championships in Athletics in Annecy, France.
 He finished in 9th place.